 Experts score each award criterion on a scale from 0 to 5 (half point scores may be given).
 Score 0 is the lowest score and means that the proposal fails to address the criterion or cannot be assessed due to missing or incomplete information.
 Score 5 means that the proposal successfully addresses all relevant aspects of the criterion and that any shortcomings are minor.
 The maximum overall score is thus 15 (3x5), unless a weighting is applied.
-If a Work Programme/call provides for a weighting factor this will be used to determine the final ranking.
+If a Work Programme/call provides for a weighting factor, this will be used to determine the final ranking.
 In order to be considered for funding, the proposal must score above a certain threshold for each criterion and above an overall threshold.
-Thresholds may vary according to the Work Programme.